 Practice Area

-Second-degree intentional homicide is a Class B felony in Wisconsin, up to 60 years.
-The difference from first-degree is mitigation.
-That is where the case is won.
+Second-degree intentional homicide in Wisconsin: Class B felony, up to 60 years.
+Mitigation separates it from first-degree, and that is where it's won.

 Second-Degree Intentional Homicide Is a First-Degree Charge With Mitigation